Geometric G-functions and Atypicality: Pila-Zannier for General Intersections

-as a consequence of (\ref{herpderpexpint}).
-From the Ax-Schanuel Theorem for period mappings \cite{AXSCHAN}, one the learns that $\xi$, which lies inside $\varphi^{-1}(\pi_{D}(F))$ with $\pi_{D} : D \to \Gamma \backslash D$ the natural projection, lies inside a (necessarily positive dimensional) weakly special subvariety $W \subset S$.
-(We note that in \cite{AXSCHAN}, the Ax-Schanuel theorem is formulated for intersections with graphs of period mappings, but one can recover our formulation by pulling back an algebraic intersection with the image to an algebraic intersection with the graph.)
+where we have used (\ref{herpderpexpint}), $\dim O + 1 = \dim E$, and $\dim S = \dim \mathcal{I}$.
+From the Ax-Schanuel Theorem for period mappings \cite{AXSCHAN}, one then learns that $\xi$, which lies inside $\varphi^{-1}(\pi_{D}(F))$ with $\pi_{D} : D \to \Gamma \backslash D$ the natural projection, lies inside a (necessarily positive dimensional) strict weakly special subvariety $W \subset S$, concluding the proof.
+(We note that in \cite{AXSCHAN}, the Ax-Schanuel theorem uses an inequality formulated for intersections with graphs of period mappings, but one can obtain such an inequality by pulling back an algebraic intersection with $\mathcal{I}$ to an algebraic intersection with the graph.) \end{proof}

-By assumption the point $\xi$ does not lie inside $S_{\textrm{Hg},+}$, so the weakly special subvariety $W$ containing $\xi$ does not either; in particular, the Mumford-Tate group of $W$ is $\mathbf{G}_{S}$.
-On the other hand, because $W$ contains the image of $F$, it is not defined by an orbit of a proper normal factor of $\mathbf{H}_{S}$; in particular, its algebraic monodromy group is not a normal factor of $\mathbf{G}_{S}$.
-This contradicts \cite[\S5]{Andre1992}, which ensures that algebraic monodromy groups of varieties are always $\mathbb{Q}$-algebraic normal subgroups of their Mumford-Tate groups. \end{proof}